convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/lambda file for questions 21-40.md

 <br>

 48. How do you concatenate strings in Python?<br>
-Ans: There are several ways to concatenate strings in Python:<br>
+Ans: There are several ways to concatenate strings in Python:<br><br>
 Using the + operator:
 * The most common and straightforward method.<br>
 Code Example: